-We also acknowledge the service of the late Trevor Arthur, Chairman of the Trustees from his election by the Trustees on 9 May 1996 until his passing away in 2009, for curating the Trust over many years.
+We also acknowledge the late Trevor Arthur, Chairman of the Trustees from his election by the Trustees on 9 May 1996 until his passing away in 2009, for curating the Trust over many years.
 The history of the Trust Fund and the far-sighted individuals who upheld its vision over more than four decades is summarised briefly in a 2018 article in the Parks and Leisure magazine and in the attached briefing note.

-To allow development of the Narratives element of the project to continue after the AIPR Trust Fund – Education expires, PaRC Inc. was incorporated on 19 April 2022 under the Associations Incorporation Act 2005 of Norfolk Island.
+To allow the project to continue after the AIPR Trust Fund – Education expired, PaRC Inc. was incorporated on 19 April 2022 under the Associations Incorporation Act 2005 of Norfolk Island.
 This vehicle was chosen partly because the Secretary’s office is located there but also to underpin the intended outreach to the western Pacific Islands.
 PaRC’s ABN is 79 179 901 655.

 Objectives of PaRC Inc.